felixlopz/hubrise-test-task/content/contributing/en/screenshots-guide.md

 Screenshots of an interface should not be referred to in documentation unless they represent a specific example.
 No need for “_This screenshot…_”

-Placing a screenshot or animated GIF may be accompanied with “_This example demonstrates_” or “_This example shows…._” if the example demonstrates non-standard behavior.
+Placing a screenshot or animated GIF may be accompanied with “_This example demonstrates_” or “_This example shows…._” if the example demonstrates non-standard behaviour.

 ## Source Screenshots